-The participation of insiders of the Corporation is limited under the ESPP such that (i) the number of securities issuable to insiders, at any time, under all security based compensation arrangements of the Corporation, including the ESPP, cannot exceed 10% of the issued and outstanding securities of the Corporation at any time; and (ii) the number of securities issued to insiders, within any one-year period, under all security based compensation arrangements of the Corporation, including the ESPP, cannot exceed 10% of the issued and outstanding securities of the Corporation.
+The participation of insiders of the Corporation is limited under the ESPP such that (i) the number of securities issuable to insiders, at any time, under all security based compensation arrangements of the Corporation, including the ESPP, cannot exceed 10% of the issued and outstanding securities of the Corporation at any time; and (ii) the number of securities issued to insiders, within any one-year period, under all security based compensation arrangements of the Corporation, including the ESPP, cannot exceed 10% of the issued and outstanding securities of the Corporation, including the ESPP, cannot exceed 10% of the issued and outstanding securities of the Corporation.

-The ESPP can be amended by the Board at any time, without the approval of the shareholders, including housekeeping amendments, amendments to comply with applicable law or stock exchange rules, amendments to reduce of restrict participation, or amendments to the termination provisions of the ESPP, provided that amendments to: (a) increase the number of Common Shares reserved for issuance from treasury under the ESPP; (b) add additional categories of persons eligible to participate under the ESPP; (c) eliminate or decrease the limitations on insider participation set forth above; (d) increase the amount of the Discount to greater than 15% or otherwise provide for any additional form of financial assistance to participants; or (e) amend the amending provision of the ESPP to eliminate a matter listed as requiring Shareholder approval, will in each case require Shareholder approval.
+The ESPP can be amended by the Board at any time, without the approval of the shareholders, including housekeeping amendments, amendments to comply with applicable law or stock exchange rules, amendments to reduce of restrict participation, or amendments to the termination provisions of the ESPP, provided that amendments to: (a) increase the number of Common Shares reserved for issuance from treasury under the ESPP; (b) add additional categories of persons eligible to participate under the ESPP; (c) eliminate or decrease the limitations on insider participation set forth above; (d) increase the amount of the Discount to greater than 15% or otherwise provide for any additional form of financial assistance to participants; $\in$ (e) amend the amending provision of the ESPP to eliminate a matter listed as requiring Shareholder approval, will in each case require Shareholder approval.